Bone Cancer as a Secondary Outcome of Veterans’ Asbestos Exposure

 Throughout the last century, U.S. naval vessels were fireproofed with asbestos, a fibrous mineral that became the military industry's go-to material thanks to its outstanding versatility.
 The toxic material was used mainly as insulation in military assets and bases as well, resulting in potential sources of asbestos exposure in vehicles, planes, submarines, shipyards, and barracks.

 As demand for asbestos products increased, manufacturers wanted to profit from the "miracle material."
 They hid medical evidence of the health risks emerging from asbestos fibers being mixed in products made for the military.
-Disturbing asbestos items generates asbestos dust composed of microscopic, sharp-edged threads that enter the body easily due to their size.
+Disturbing asbestos items generate asbestos dust composed of microscopic, sharp-edged threads that enter the body easily due to their size.
 They can lodge into the tissue covering internal organs in the abdomen and chest or the lining of the lungs and cause irritation, scar tissue buildup, and cellular damage, which may lead over time to asbestos-related cancer such as:

-Even if not every person who has inhaled or ingested asbestos dust develops cancer, exposure increases the risk of cancer occurence.
+Even if not every person who has inhaled or ingested asbestos dust develops cancer, exposure increases the risk of cancer occurrence.
 Veterans diagnosed with the diseases listed above are immediately eligible for claims and qualify for expedited indemnification if they have proof of asbestos exposure and medical papers about one of these cancers.

 Bone Cancer Development and Asbestos Exposure